forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ## Assign Front Matter Templates

 Until now everytime you created new content you would have to choose from a long list of all Front Matter Templates, even if they didn’t make sense for that part of a site.
 Now you can assign one or more Front Matter Templates for a specific content type (top-level directory) and only expose those when a specific type of content is edited.
-You can even provide them in a specific order that makes sense for that type of content.
+You can even provide them in a specific order.

 ![](/uploads/2018/07/create-posts.gif)